-This requirement is constraining because, with a chaotic model, the number of local minima may increase exponentially with the data assimilation window (DAW) time extent L (Pires et al., 1996; Swanson et al., 1998).
-Unfortunately, assuming a perfect, chaotic - and hence unstable - model, this is also for the longest time extents that the assimilation performs best.
-Several

-- strategies have been investigated to go beyond this restriction.
-Pires et al. (1996) propose the quasi-static (QS) minimization in 25 a 4D-Var context: as the observations are progressively added to the cost function, the starting point (or first guess) of the 4D-Var minimization is also gradually updated.
-This lead to the method known as QSVA for quasi-static variational assimilation.
-Ye et al. (2015) propose to gradually increase the model error covariances in the weak-constraint 4D-Var cost function in a minimization over an entire trajectory; this way the model nonlinearity is gradually introduced into the cost function (see also - Judd et al., 2004).
-They also propose to parallelize this minimization over multiple starting points to increase the chance to 30 locate the global minimum.
+Keeping the minimization starting point in a global minimum basin of attraction is constraining because, with a chaotic model, the number of local minima may increase exponentially with the data assimilation window (DAW) time extent L (Pires et al., 1996; Swanson et al., 1998).
+Unfortunately, assuming a perfect, chaotic - and hence unstable - model, the assimilation performs best for the longest time extents.
+Several strategies have been investigated to go beyond this restriction.
+Pires et al. (1996) propose the quasi-static (QS) minimization in a 4D-Var context: as the observations are progressively added to the cost function, the starting point (or first guess) of the 4D-Var minimization is also gradually updated.
+This led to the method known as QSVA for quasistatic variational assimilation.
+Ye et al. (2015) propose the gradual increase of the model error covariances in the weakconstraint 4D-Var cost function in a minimization over an entire trajectory; this way the model nonlinearity is gradually introduced into the cost function (see also Judd et al., 2004).
+They also propose to parallelize this minimization over multiple starting points to increase the chance to locate the global minimum.

-On the one hand, 4D-Var benefits from the OS approach to approximate the posterior and prior means.
+On the one hand, 4D-Var benefits from the QS approach to approximate the posterior and prior means.
 On the other hand, with traditional 4D-Var, the prior covariance matrix is taken as static.
 This is appropriate when only one cycle of assimilation is considered.
-But this limits the dynamical transfer of error statistics from one cycle to the next, for instance when Pires et al. (1996) propose to gradually move their fixed-lag data assimilation window in order to build a sequential OSVA.
+But this limits the dynamical transfer of error statistics from one cycle to the next, for instance when Pires et al. (1996) propose gradually moving their fixed-lag data assimilation window in order to build a sequential QSVA.